BiAPoL/Image-data-science-with-Python-and-Napari-EPFL2022/_sources/day2/Readme.md

 # Day 2: Image Filtering, Segmentation and Feature Extraction

-We will also segment nuclei and cells in images using classical approaches and extract quantitative measurements from images.
+On day 2 we will learn about image filtering techniques, segmentation algorithms using classical approaches and extract quantitative measurements from images.